Teacher Tools

 What is a Produce Activity?

 A Produce Activity is a short nutrition activity that is meant to get students excited about fresh fruits and vegetables!
 You will have access to Produce Activity suggestions that align with our healthy topics such as Eat the Rainbow for our very first distribution.
-We also have additional resources such as student worksheets and quick videos you can play for your students as well.
+We also have additional resources such as worksheets for your students.

 How can other school staff participate in the Brighter Bites program?